From Manual to Dynamic: The Evolution of Database Scaling with Aurora Serverless

 Why Serverless Database?

 In this article, we will explore the dynamic world of serverless databases, with a specific focus on Aurora Serverless.
-These databases have been gaining immense popularity for their unique ability to adapt capacity in real-time, reducing the need for manual resource management and significantly streamlining operations.
+These databases have been gaining immense popularity for their unique ability to adapt capacity in real-time, reducing the need for manual resource management, data processing and significantly streamlining operations.
 We will delve into the advantages of serverless databases and help you understand when it makes sense to go completely serverless or opt for a mixed configuration to strike the right balance between cost efficiency and performance.
 So, let’s dive into the intricacies of serverless database deployment and discover the best strategies for your unique database needs.

 When to go completely Serverless?